Glossary of bowling: P

 Ideal pin scatter: Ball contacts the 1, 3, 5 and 9 pins (sequentially tinted red) to achieve what some call a perfect strike.

 The number of sanctioned perfect games per league bowler has increased substantially since the 1990s.
 Freeman and Hatfield posit that the increase in perfect games is due to factors such as the introduction of reactive resin coverstocks, asymmetric ball cores, synthetic lane surfaces, and precision lane oiling machines.

-Top view: ball impacts the pocket at "board 17.5"—found by a USBC pin-carry study to maximize strike probability.
+"Perfect strike": ball impacts the pocket at "board 17.5"—found by a USBC pin-carry study to maximize strike probability.